csc-fw/otmb_fw_code/README.md

 thus saving some power consumption.

 ### Simulation
-The file otmb_virtex6.mpf is a ModelSim project file.
 The folder source/simulation contains a test bench, as well as a file handler and VME emulator, for the OTMB firmware simulation.